pousse-cafe/pousse-cafe.github.io/documentation.md

 ## Handle Commands

 Commands represent external triggers (i.e. not emitted Domain Events) causing the creation, update or removal of Aggregates.
-A Command is generally represent as a simple object containing all required information to execute the command.
+A Command is generally represented as a simple object containing all required information to execute the command.

 Commands are handled by Domain Processes in methods taking the Command as single argument.